Minimum Input Voltage CMOS Solution

 How to Calculate Minimum Input Voltage CMOS?

-Minimum Input Voltage CMOS calculator uses Minimum Input Voltage = (Supply Voltage+(Threshold Voltage of PMOS Without Body Bias)+Transconductance Ratio*(2*Output Voltage+Threshold Voltage of NMOS Without Body Bias))/(1+Transconductance Ratio) to calculate the Minimum Input Voltage, The Minimum Input Voltage CMOS formula is defined as Minimum input voltage which can be interpreted as logic "1".
+Minimum Input Voltage CMOS calculator uses Minimum Input Voltage = (Supply Voltage+(Threshold Voltage of PMOS Without Body Bias)+Transconductance Ratio*(2*Output Voltage+Threshold Voltage of NMOS Without Body Bias))/(1+Transconductance Ratio) to calculate the Minimum Input Voltage, Minimum Input Voltage CMOS is the lowest voltage level that can be applied to the input terminal of a CMOS device while ensuring proper functionality and reliable operation, typically defined to maintain signal integrity and avoid triggering unintended circuit states.
 Minimum Input Voltage is denoted by VIH symbol.

 How to calculate Minimum Input Voltage CMOS using this online calculator?
 To use this online calculator for Minimum Input Voltage CMOS, enter Supply Voltage (VDD), Threshold Voltage of PMOS Without Body Bias (VT0,p), Transconductance Ratio (Kr), Output Voltage (Vout) & Threshold Voltage of NMOS Without Body Bias (VT0,n) and hit the calculate button.
 Here is how the Minimum Input Voltage CMOS calculation can be explained with given input values -> 1.557143 = (3.3+((-0.7))+2.5*(2*0.27+0.6))/(1+2.5).